DataStax-Academy/datastax-vehicle-demo/README.md

 3. Find all vehicles within a given radius of any vehicle

+This version of code works with DSE 6.7 and above.
+For instructions on setup for DSE 5.1 & 6.0, check the `code-optimizations-5.1-and-6.0` branch.

-To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take mulitple points in the IP,IP,IP (no spaces).
+To specify contact points use the contactPoints command line parameter e.g. `-DcontactPoints=192.168.25.100,192.168.25.101` The contact points can take mulitple points in the IP,IP,IP (no spaces).

-To create the schema & search indices ([JTS need to be installed](https://docs.datastax.com/en/dse/5.1/dse-dev/datastax_enterprise/search/queriesSpatial.html)), run the following:
+To create the schema & search indices, run the following:

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup" -DcontactPoints=localhost